jaxon-php/jaxon-website/pages/03.docs/02.v3x/04.responses/02.features/docs.en.md

 ---
-title: Editing webpage contents from PHP
+title: Features of the Response class
-menu: Webpage contents
+menu: Features
 template: jaxon
 ---